A Motion Picture Project

 Director of Photography, Co-Executive Producer

-ROBERTO SCHAEFER (ASC, AIC) is a renowned cinematographer with an extensive portfolio in both film and television.
-He is best known for his collaborations with director Marc Forster, having served as the Director of Photography on eight of Forster’s feature films.
-His work includes the James Bond action thriller Quantum of Solace, the acclaimed Finding Neverland—for which Schaefer received a BAFTA Film Award nomination—and the celebrated arthouse drama Monster’s Ball, which earned Halle Berry an Academy Award and received an Oscar nomination for Best Screenplay.
-Schaefer and Forster were honored with the Cinematographer/Director Duo Award at the 2013 Camerimage festival.
+ROBERTO SCHAEFER (ASC, AIC) is an acclaimed cinematographer known for his work in both film and television.
+He is best known for his collaborations with director Marc Forster, serving as Director of Photography on eight of Forster’s features, including Quantum of Solace, Finding Neverland (BAFTA-nominated), and Monster’s Ball, which earned Halle Berry an Academy Award.
+Schaefer and Forster were honored with the Cinematographer/Director Duo Award at the 2013 Camerimage Festival.

-Schaefer's filmography extends to blockbuster features such as The Host and Geostorm, the period drama The Paperboy starring Nicole Kidman and Matthew McConaughey, and the Oscar and BAFTA-nominated The Kite Runner.
-His work also includes Christopher Guest-directed comedies like Best in Show, Waiting for Guffman, and For Your Consideration.
-More recent projects include Miles Ahead, The Red Sea Diving Resort, Rattlesnake, Leaves of Grass, Stranger Than Fiction, The Fabulous Four, and additional photography on The United States vs. Billie Holiday.
+His feature film work spans blockbusters such as The Host and Geostorm, period dramas like The Paperboy starring Nicole Kidman and Matthew McConaughey, and the Oscar- and BAFTA-nominated The Kite Runner.
+He also collaborated on Christopher Guest comedies including Best in Show, Waiting for Guffman, and For Your Consideration.
+Recent projects include Miles Ahead, The Red Sea Diving Resort, Rattlesnake, Leaves of Grass, Stranger Than Fiction, The Fabulous Four, and additional photography on The United States vs. Billie Holiday.

-In television, Schaefer has worked on multiple episodes of the HBO series Westworld, the comedy series Family Tree, the B-movie-inspired Rebel Highway, the Amazon series The Peripheral, and 2nd Unit on the Netflix movie for TV, Beverly Hills Cop 4: Axel F. He currently resides in Venice Beach, CA, with his wife, costume designer Caroline Eselin.
+In television, Schaefer has worked on multiple episodes of HBO’s Westworld, Amazon’s The Peripheral, Family Tree, and Rebel Highway, as well as 2nd unit on Netflix’s Beverly Hills Cop 4: Axel F. He resides in Venice Beach, CA, with his wife, costume designer Caroline Eselin.

 CONTACT